Color Image Set Recognition Based on Quaternionic Grassmannians: Numerical Example

 Our method achieved an average recognition rate of 97.00\% with a standard deviation of $\pm1.97\%$.
 While this demonstrates the framework’s ability to achieve high accuracy, the relatively large standard deviation indicates some variability in performance.

-Despite this variability, we believe our framework shows great potential.
-Since advanced techniques such as deep learning or feature selection methods have not yet been incorporated, there is significant room for optimization and improvement.
-Future enhancements could further improve the framework’s performance and robustness. \begin{remark} During our experiments, we observed some variations in recognition rates and standard deviations across multiple runs.
-Specifically, we obtained results such as 93.0 $\pm$ 3.5\%, 94.5 $\pm$ 3.07\%, 95.25 $\pm$ 2.75 \%, 96.75 $\pm$ 2.06 \%and 97.25 $\pm$ 2.75 \%.
+\begin{remark} During our experiments, we observed some variations in recognition rates and standard deviations across multiple runs.
+Specifically, we conducted several independent rounds of evaluation, where each round involved 10 random trials.
+The average results for these rounds were as follows: 93.0 $\pm$ 3.5\%, 94.5 $\pm$ 3.07\%, 95.25 $\pm$ 2.75 \%, 96.75 $\pm$ 2.06 \%and 97.25 $\pm$ 2.75 \%.
 These fluctuations indicate that while our method achieves high recognition accuracy, its stability could be improved.
 This suggests that enhancing the robustness of our approach is an important direction for future work. \end{remark}